-While the ruling does not go into effect immediately and is currently limited to San Diego, the decision is a historic first step in enforcing the new California law AB5.
+While the preliminary injunction does not go into effect immediately and is currently limited to San Diego, the decision is a historic first step in enforcing the new California law AB5.

 The controversial statute, which went into effect on January 1, was written to reclassify hundreds of thousands of gig workers in California as employees, making them eligible for basic labor rights and protections that tech platforms have conveniently circumvented for years, saving millions of dollars.

 The case began when San Diego’s city attorney sued Maplebear, Instacart’s official corporate name, in September.

 San Diego “makes a very plausible showing of improper classification,” the court said in its ruling, adding that Instacart can’t “legitimately claim surprise” that it might have to change its business model.

 Internal emails obtained by Motherboard that Instacart sent to corporate employees during the case said a loss in San Diego "may affect our operations in California."
 An email sent to corporate employees by Instacart's general counsel Morgan Fong after the decision Monday night said that the company will immediately dispute the ruling.

 Instacart “will immediately begin the appeals process” and the the judge “has for now limited the order to San Diego.”

 “We expect to be back in court in the next 2-3 days to address this litigation,” Fong wrote.

 “We disagree with the judge’s decision to grant a preliminary injunction against Instacart in San Diego,” an Instacart spokesperson told Motherboard.
 “We’re in compliance with the law and will continue to defend ourselves in this litigation.”
 The spokesperson said that it would appeal the decision in “an effort to protect shoppers, customers, and retail partners” and will take steps to ensure that Instacart’s service is not disrupted in San Diego during the appeals process.